lochrist/lochrist.github.io/_posts/2017-08-13-hexagonal-gaming-theory.md

 ![hex](https://cf.geekdo-images.com/images/pic1091942_md.jpg)

-At some point in my programmer life I did an adaptation of the solitaire Civilization game: [Pocket Civ](https://www.boardgamegeek.com/boardgame/28044/pocket-civ) adaptation using [Google GWT library](http://www.gwtproject.org).
-This game uses hexagons to represents the differents regions containing resources and tribes (I lost all sources of that project sadly).
+At some point in my programmer life I did an adaptation of the solitaire Civilization game: [Pocket Civ](https://www.boardgamegeek.com/boardgame/28044/pocket-civ).
+This game uses hexagons to represents the differents regions containing resources and tribes.
+For that particular project I was using [Google GWT library](http://www.gwtproject.org).

 ![pocket civ](https://cf.geekdo-images.com/images/pic300025_md.jpg)